flora515/flora515/README.md

 ### Hi! 👋 I'm a student, currently learning about basics of CS and starting out with Python as my first language.
-I'd love to collaborate on projects soon!
 <!--
 **flora515/flora515** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.